-No license tax or registration fee shall be collected from any veteran for a personally owned vehicle if such veteran is certified by the U.S. Department of Veterans Affairs to be one hundred percent service-connected disabled and drawing compensation on that basis.
-A veteran residing in Arizona shall be exempt from a vehicle license tax on a vehicle acquired by the veteran through financial aid from the U.S. Department of Veterans Affairs.
-This also applies to the surviving spouse, if the Veteran dies, until they remarry.
+No license tax or registration fee is collected from any 100% service-connected disabled veteran for a personally owned vehicle.
+A veteran residing in Arizona is exempt from a vehicle license tax on a vehicle acquired by the veteran through financial aid from the VA.
+This also applies to the surviving spouse, if the veteran dies, until they remarry.

 Hunting and Fishing Licenses

 Active duty members stationed in Arizona can get hunting and fishing licenses at the resident rate.